image: Seattle Municipal Archives

 - Results, Not Effort – If you’re at work from 9am to 9pm everyday and you’re still at the bottom of the totem pole, it’s probably you, not them.
 Your boss wants you to have the best answer, not a sob story of how hard you tried for a mediocre answer.
 Corollary: improving your workflow and efficiency is good to help you get to the best results, but is not necessarily an accomplishment itself.
 Remember, you want to be doing things that will ultimately look good on your resume: “Developed process to shuffle papers faster” is okay, but “Developed process to shuffle papers faster, leading to a 1000% increase in bling” is much, much better.

 - Improve Yourself – If your employer offers a stipend for you to take classes, you should take it.
 I’ve taken a few classes which has allowed me to add more fancy credentials to my name on my business card.
 Even if the stipend doesn’t completely cover the costs, it’s probably a pretty good deal.
 I’ve dished out up to $300 out of my own pocket after I used up the stipend to take come classes – it’s paid off in dividends so far.
 I’ve become the expert in areas in which my company previously had weaknesses, making me look very valuable to my employer.
+Online courses have made it easier to take some additional courses in your spare time, since you can complete your coursework without missing any work.
+Since you will not have to take time away from your full time job to go to school, your employer might be more receptive to the idea.
+Your employer might also be more likely to provide you with financial aid if you go this route, since it will not interfere with your productivity.
+If your company does not have an employer tuition reimbursement plan, speak with your boss about developing one because it provides benefits for everyone involved.

 - Don’t Hoard Information - Being the only one to know how to do a specific task or process can be stifling.
 You may think that you’re in a good position since no one else can do your work.
 However, you’ll quickly find yourself doing ONLY that task, which can prevent further growth in your career.
 I became the Excel and PowerPoint guy at my company for a little while and I got frustrated at all of the questions that I would be getting.
 I was, in essence, solving their problems, and helping them get good results, instead of focusing on my own work.
 After a while I decided to write up a cheat sheet and get some good resources for the office.
 I gained the goodwill of my co-workers, looked good to my employer, and got people to stop bothering me.